 The mission of Criswell College is to “provide ministerial and professional higher education for men and women preparing to serve as Christian leaders throughout society.”
-As a means of evaluating its success in achieving its mission, the college has established several means of evaluation with respect to student achievement.
+To evaluate its success in achieving its mission, the college has established several criteria for evaluation with respect to student achievement.
 For each of these the college has established achievement goals, as well as thresholds of acceptability which identify when the college is at a point requiring intervention to maintain appropriate student achievement.
 The achievement goals, thresholds of acceptability, and actual outcomes for each of the criteria relating to student achievement are published below.

 Achievement Goal: By 2021, 95% of students will successfully complete their courses.

 Retention rates are leading indicators of students’ likelihood to graduate.
 The college defines its retention rate as the percentage of first-time bachelors (or equivalent) degree-seeking undergraduates from the previous fall who are again enrolled in the current fall.
 The following retention rates are based on data submitted to the Integrated Postsecondary Education Data System (IPEDS) implemented by the federal government.
 (Please note that the college’s first-time cohorts – especially first-time, part-time cohorts – are very small, which means that small changes in numbers of returning students have significant impact on retention rates.)

 Achievement Goal: By 2021, 80% of first-time, full-time and 60% or first-time, part-time students will return after their first year at the college.